ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel453_Installation_User_Guide/Virtel453_Installation_User_Guide.rst.txt

 15. Apply any "update"maintenance from the file virtel453updtnnnn.zip file according the instructions in theReadme- updtnnnn.txt file included in the zip file.
 If the zip file does not exist, skip this step.

 16. The supplied system is configured with security disabled.
-If you wish, you can activate external security using RACF, ACF2, or TOP SECRET; please refer to the “security chapter”, page 0.
+If you wish, you can activate external security using RACF, ACF2, or TOP SECRET; please refer to the :ref:`“Security Chapter” <#_bookmark73>`.

 4. Installing VIRTEL under VSE
 ==============================